 - Your employer stood idly by–and did not either stop you from performing the work off the clock or do something to see that you were compensated for it.4

-An experienced California employment lawyer can help you bring a suit against your employer for back pay you are owed, including overtime pay, for work off the clock.
-In cases involving a large employer and a systematic policy of requiring or encouraging work off the clock, a class action wage and hour suit may be the best way to vindicate your rights.
+Here at Shouse Law Group, we have brought countless wage and hour lawsuits against employers who cheated out clients out of pay – including overtime pay and off-the-clock pay – they rightfully earned.
+In our experience with cases involving a large employer and a systematic policy of requiring or encouraging work off the clock, a class action wage and hour suit may be the best way to vindicate your rights.

 Also see our article on vacation pay.